RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/06-create-a-shipping-service.md

 We will implement the shipping fee similary to how we implemented the `getProduct` that called out to the Catalog service.

-In the ``src/main/java/com/redhat/coolstore/CartServiceVerticle.java``{{open}} we will add the following method at the marker: `//TODO: Add method for getting the shipping fee`.
-Copy the content below or click on the CopyToEditor button.
+In `src/main/java/com/redhat/coolstore/CartServiceVerticle.java`{{open}} we will add the following method at the marker: `//TODO: Add method for getting the shipping fee`.
+Copy the content below:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Add method for getting the shipping fee">
 private void getShippingFee(ShoppingCart cart, Handler&lt;AsyncResult&lt;Double&gt;&gt; resultHandler) {